padrinobook/padrinobook/02-job-board-application.md

 ![Figure 2-3. creating a new project on github](images/02/github.png)

 Instead of *matthias-guenther* you have to replace this phrase with your personal github account name.
-Now your repository is on-line To write some documentation about what the whole project is about we will add a README.md to the project:
+Now your repository is online To write some documentation about what the whole project is about we will add a README.md to the project:

     $ git add README.md
     $ git commit -m 'add README'